margaretstorey/startup2022/milestone 1 - proof of concept.md

 ### 3. Product Page

-Please provide on your main product page (GitHub repository) a link to your live application (web-site / download URL).
-Although it may not be fully functioning until Milestone 2, it is important to be able to know what the *real* status of the final product is at any given point.
+Please provide on your main product page (GitHub repository) a link to your live application or app (web-site / download URL).
+Although it may not be fully functioning as a MVP until Milestone 2, it is important to be able to know what the *real* status of the final product is at any given point.
 Take a look at [past projects](teams%20and%20projects.md#past-teams-and-projects) or other projects on GitHub, to see how a project page can be organized.

 ### 4. Milestone 1 Presentation (Proof of Concept)

 Prepare a 10 minute presentation:

 - Start with a live demo that shows what you have accomplished so far (5 minutes).
-    - Focus on the application's main use-case(s) that highlight its novelty and contribution.
+    - Focus on the application's main use-case(s) that highlight its novelty and contribution and refer to the personas you developed.
-    - If a live demo is impossible, show a demo video.
+    - If a live demo is impossible, show a demo video (this may be the case if you recently pivoted).
     - Make sure you have a backup for the demo (either video or screenshots).
 - Continue with a short presentation of:
     - Your feature list (2 minutes: what is done? which features are expected? how long do you expect the work will take?)
     - Your road map (1 minute: what to expect in the future milestones? how does it differ from the original estimation?)
-    - Your progress (2 minutes: how did you split the work? what was easy? what was difficult? why?)
+    - Your progress (2 minutes: how did you split the work among the group? what was easy? what was difficult? why?)

 **Also, please send us by email: the presentation, a summary document of the above (progress, feature list, road map), and a link to your GitHub repository.**

 **Important note:** Full grading for the milestone (15 points) will be given for teams that successfully:

-1. Focus on the primary use case and take into account our feedback (feedback summary will be sent to you via email).
+1. Focus on the primary use case and take into account our feedback (feedback summary will be sent to you via email or Slack message).
 2. Follow the project plan while adapting dynamically.
 3. Continuously work throughout the semester.
-4. Demonstrate an interesting, self contained, primary use case of your application.
+4. Demonstrate an interesting, self contained, primary use case of your application that has value.
 5. Give a good presentation (simple, clear, focused, time-framed, sincere).

-If you have any questions please do not wait for the milestone meeting, use email: [startup.programming@gmail.com](mailto:startup.programming@gmail.com)
+If you have any questions please do not wait for the milestone meeting, please reach out to us on Slack.

 Good luck!